reduction of carbonyl compounds header image

 reduction of aldehydes and ketones

 The oxidation of primary and secondary alcohols was probably covered earlier in your chemistry course.
-Here a solution of acidified potassium dichromate (an oxidising agent) was used to oxidise primary alcohols to aldehydes and secondary alcohols to ketones.
+Here a solution of acidified potassium dichromate (an oxidising agent) was used to oxidise primary alcohols to aldehydes and secondary alcohols to ketones, this is outlined in the image opposite.

 The use of these reducing agents is an example of a nucleophilic addition reaction and both these reducing agents work by supplying hydride ions (H-) which attack the carbonyl carbon and open up the carbon oxygen double bond.
-A simplified mechanism is shown below for this reaction.
-The alcohol is produced in a two step process:
+A simplified mechanism is shown below for this reaction, here a ketone is being reduced to form a secondary alcohol, alcohol is produced in a two step process:

-1. Add the reducing agent which supplies the hydride ion (H-).
+1. Step 1: Add the reducing agent which supplies the hydride ion (H-).

-2. Addition of acid to protonate the intermediate and form the alcohol.
+2. Step 2: Addition of an acid to protonate the intermediate and form the alcohol.

 This is outlined below: